cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ```

 - receiver_name: Name of the receiving actor (the reward destination).
-- tick_id: The time step associated with the reward.
+- tick_id: The tick associated with the reward.
 If set to `-1` when sending a reward, the orchestrator will automatically assign the latest tick.
-This will always be a valid tick when receiving a reward.
+This will always be a valid tick (i.e. >= 0) when receiving a reward.
 - value: The aggregated value (weighted sum) of the provided reward sources.
 May be ignored when sending a reward; The final value will be computed by the orchestrator.
 - sources: The simple reward sources that form this aggregated reward.
 There must be at least one.